chris17453/interview/README.md

 ## AIJobWars
 Language: Javascript
-Videogame written in Vinala Javascript
+Videogame written in Vanala Javascript.
+I wanted to write a videogame, and used the process as a learning tool to teach Junior coders.
 - https://github.com/chris17453/aijobwars

 ## Pytermwidgets